 IBM MQIBM MQ is robust, secure and reliable messaging middleware.

-Please note only the host name is required, for example, if your REST endpoint was shown as this
+Your username is self explanatory.
+The host name is your domain name.
+For example, if your REST endpoint was shown as:

 my-host-name is required.